How to remove trim, moldings and other woodwork without damaging the wall or cracking the wood. Quick and easy techniques.

 Grab the nail shaft near the wood with a pair of nippers.
 Roll the tool head against the wood to pull the nail out the back side of the trim.

-If you’re trying to remove baseboard or other moldings, chances are you’ll dent the walls or crack the wood wall trim in the process.
+If you’re trying to remove baseboard trim or other moldings, chances are you’ll dent the walls or crack the wood wall trim in the process.
 Follow these simple techniques to avoid additional wall and trim repairs.

 Begin by cutting through any dried paint along the top edge of the trim with a utility knife.
 Then search for the filled nail holes at one end of the trim.
 Prying near those will keep you from breaking out the drywall.
 Slide a flexible 3-in. putty knife behind the trim and pry out slightly.
 With the knife in place, wedge in a pry bar and pry the trim out an inch.
 If it seems like the trim is about to crack, insert a second putty knife between the pry bar and the trim.
 Move to the next stud and repeat the procedure.
 Continue prying out the trim a little at a time down its length.
 Then go back to the beginning and pull the trim off.